-Hard disk drive (HDD) is a very old digital data storage technology still chiefly used with different kinds of computers without any doubt.
-Solid state drive (SSD) technology is now slowly replacing primitive hard drive technology with much faster disc-less flash based technology.
-Today, faster servers utilize SSD technology to boost up the performance of websites, still they widely utilize hard drives as well as a core storage medium for such larger files which are not directly involved in website loading process.
-Hosting services, online data sharing and backup services providers and data centers design their servers the way they make use of both these storage technologies.
+Hard disk drive (HDD or simply hard drive) is a very old digital data storage technology still chiefly used in different kinds of computers especially servers.
+Primitive hard drive technology is now slowly getting replaced by much faster rotating disc-less flash based technology.
+Today, faster servers including hosting servers utilize solid state drives (SSD) to boost the performance of websites and offer higher bandwidth and I/O. But still they widely use hard drives for non-frequently accessed data like backups and large downloadable files which are not involved in website loading process.
+Today, web hosting, file sharing and online backup service providers and data centers design their servers to use both SSD and HDD storage technologies.

-Now, at some point, one might argue why I am referring towards the advantages of hard drives when majority of people are moving toward SSDs?
+Now, at some point, one might argue why I am referring towards the advantages of hard drives when majority of people are shifting to SSDs?
 The argument is valid.
-But the problem here is SSD lacks one major thing which is the extreme requirement of today.
-That thing is storage capacity.
-Currently, solid state drives do not offer that much space a single hard drive can.
+But the problem here is SSD lacks one major feature which is the extreme requirement of today.
+That feature is storage capacity.
+Currently, solid state drives do not offer that much storage space that a single hard drive can in affordable price.
 So, even an SSD enthusiast has to choose a hard drive at some point to cope with ever increasing data storage requirements.
 That’s the reason, here in this post, I will mention some unbiased benefits and advantages of hard disk drives over solid state drives which one can obtain from such an old technology.
-There are disadvantages associated with this storage technology too.
+There are disadvantages associated too with this storage technology.
 But I will focus on pros here.

-This is the major factor that puts advantage in using hard drives despite of their slow speed.
+This is the major factor that makes hard drives advantageous despite of their slow speed.
 Hard drives are still a lot cheaper than solid state drives.
-Despite the fact that solid state drives prices has came down a lot.
-Still these are lot expensive than their counter parts.
+Despite the fact that solid state drives prices have came down a lot.
+Still these are a lot more expensive than their counterparts.
 A single hard drive can give you several terabytes of space in much lesser price.
-If you want to to build a personal server or want to start a business which intensively needs lots and lots of data storage space, you can use hard drives as a cheaper storage hardware.
+If you want to to build a server for personal use or own a business where you need a lot of data storage space, you can use hard drives as a cheaper storage solution.

 For some users, storage capacity matters more than the performance.
-Solid state drives offer much lesser space than hard drives due to the limitation of current flash technology.
-A single hard drive can give you several terabytes of storage space which is not economical with solid state drives.
+Although flash technology is growing at rapid pace and much spacious SSDs are now available for consumers.
+But a single hard drive can still give you several terabytes of storage space which is not economical with solid state drives.
 Solid state drives still have a long journey ahead of them to reach the point where these will be cheaper with a lot of data storage space one can imagine.
+Also most external drives (portable storage drives powered by USB) use hard drives instead of solid state drives.
+You may make your own external storage drive with an SSD and HDD/SSD enclosure.
+But for companies it is more profitable to use hard drives in portable storage solutions.

 Laptops have a little room to install a storage device.
 You can either go for solid state drive or hard disk drive depending upon your requirements.
-If you want a bigger space to store all your data, you can choose hard disk drive.
+If you want a bigger affordable space to store all your data, you can choose hard disk drive.
 If you want better performance, you can choose an SSD.
 There is another solution for the trouble and that is to use hybrid drive which contains solid state drive plus hard drive technology inside a single enclosure.
+Usually laptop manufacturers assemble laptops with hard drives instead of solid state drives to keep the prices low.
+After purchase you may install an SSD to increase the performance of your notebook computer.

 If you are in a business where you always require more and more digital storage space, solid state drives might not be a recommended choice for you.
-You will have to go with hard drives to overcome the ever increasing data storage needs.
+In business it is necessary to find ways to keep your expenses low and increase your profit.
+So you will have to go with hard drives to overcome the ever increasing data storage needs and also keep your expenses in control.
 Hosting business can not survive without utilizing hard drives.
 Same is true in case of managing data centers.
-Hard drives are still economical to go for.
+Hard drives are still economical to go with.

 Despite the fact that solid state drives can be turned into portable drives, portable hard drives are readily available in markets from reliable brands and in much affordable prices.
-Portable hard drives will offer you more storage space than solid state drives.
-So, you can carry all that data with you which might not fit in one portable solid state drive.
+Portable hard drives will offer you more storage space than your internal solid state drives.
+So, you can store all your extra files in external drive and carry it with you whenever you need it.
+Also performance is not a requirement when a drive is used for backup only.

 Hard drives can take stress without getting worn out faster.
-Solid state drives have limited number of read and write cycles and therefore, they could die if used continuously.
-Hard drives can be made run 24×7 without much worrying about losing data.
-So, these are recommended choice for building a server and also for personal computers where the use of system is extensive.
-Whereas, you have to take some precautions while using SSD like disabling defragmentation and background processes to extend the life span.
-With a hard drive, you do not need to take care of any such things.
+Solid state drives have limited number of read and write cycles after which data reliability is not guaranteed.
+Hard drives can be run 24×7 without much worrying about increasing wear level.
+So, these are recommended choice for building a reliable server and also for personal computers where the use of system is extensive for example heavy gaming or system where you need to keep deleting old files and add new on regular interval.
+You may need to take some precautions while using SSD like disabling defragmentation and limit background processes to extend its life span (defragmentation is disable by default on new operating systems when you use SSD.
+You may need to disable it on old operating systems).

-If you own a desktop PC, you can use both SSD and HDD at a time.
+If you own a desktop PC, you can use both SSD and HDD at the same time.
 You can use solid state drive as your main drive to install operating system and other programs.
-While, you can use hard disk drive to make backups and store all that data which is not readily used or not involved in improving system performance.
+While, you can use hard drive to keep backups and store all the data which is not readily used or not directly involved in running any system, application or game.